jlangenegger/ssh_certificate/README.md

 ## Prepare CA
 We’re going to need to set up certificates based on both the host and user keys.

-On ca, use ssh-keygen to create a host CA key pair.
+On CA, use ssh-keygen to create a host CA key pair.

 ### host_ca
 Use ssh-keygen to create a host CA key pair.